 See the potential for conversational AI?

-And one of the best ways of offering customers a conversational user experience is chatbots.
+And one of the best ways of offering customers a conversational user experience is through chatbots.

 These bots need not be built from scratch, mind you – you can even integrate Facebook messenger for customer service for a product.

 Bots have come a long way with advancements in AI software.
 That is why B2B companies are using them more and more.